This website uses cookies to ensure you get the best experience on our website. Learn more

 ... few places to stay.
 The camp offers very simple facilities for adventurous visitors willing to forego many of the comforts that most travellers take for granted.

-Although we’ve stayed at Palm Shade Camp while researching the Rough Guide to Kenya, we haven’t yet given it the kind of more rigorous inspection that Expert Africa consultants normally do when checking out properties - one that would enable us to write a detailed report.
+Although we’ve stayed at Palm Shade Camp while researching the Rough Guide to Kenya, we haven’t yet given it the kind of more rigorous inspection that Expert Africa specialists normally do when checking out properties - one that would enable us to write a detailed report.
 While the wind, the flies and the absence of ordinary privacy and comforts can be exhausting, we did enjoy our time here and found the area’s cultural aspects and photographic opportunities especially rewarding.

 The remote and fascinating Lake Turkana town of Loiyangalani (it’s too important to think of as a village, but ‘town’ risks making it sound much bigger than it really is) is based around warm springs that keep the area’s palm groves flourishing.
 Most visitors are on small group tours from Nairobi, and the camp can be full during the annual Lake Turkana Cultural Festival in May or June.